hychen39/javascript_teach/ch13/prac_13.md

 1. Create an HTML file input element and give it a specific id.
 2. Create a `p` element with a specific id to display the file content.
 3. Create a function `readFileAsync(file)` that takes a `File` object as an argument and return a Promise object that resolves with the file content.
+   - In the function, you create a FileReader object to read the file content.
+   - You register a `load` event listener on the FileReader object.
+When the event is triggered, you resolve the promise with the file content (`fileReader.result`).
+   - You register an `error` event listener on the FileReader object.
+When the event is triggered, you reject the promise with the error message.
 4. Register a `change` event listener on the file input element.
 The event listener should call the `readFileAsync` function with the selected file and display the file content in the `div` element.

 ![](img/24-08-14-21-18-25.png)